Sitosterolemia: Signs and symptoms

 Sitosterolemia may share several clinical characteristics with the well-characterized familial hypercholesterolemia (FH), such as the development of tendon xanthomas in the first 10 years of life and the development of premature atherosclerosis.
 However, in contrast to FH patients, sitosterolemia patients usually have normal to moderately elevated total sterol levels and very high levels of plant sterols (sitosterol, campesterol, stigmasterol, avenosterol) and 5α-saturated stanols in their plasma.
 Plasma sitosterol levels in sitosterolemia patients are 10–25 times higher than in unaffected individuals (8–60 mg/dl).
 Not all patients with sitosterolemia have tendon xanthomas, thus, the absence of this should not be used to exclude this diagnosis.

 Xanthomas may appear at any age, even in childhood.
 These may be present as subcutaneous xanthomas on the buttocks in children or in characteristic locations (e.g., Achilles tendon, extensor tendons of the hand) in children and adults.
 Xanthelasma and corneal arcus are less common.
 Decreased range of motion with possible redness, swelling, and warmth of joints due to arthritis may be present.
 In addition, sitosterolemia patients may develop hemolytic episodes and splenomegaly.
 The liver may also be involved, as one case initially presented with cirrhosis.

 Untreated, the condition causes a significant increase in morbidity and mortality.
 Coronary heart disease and its health consequences are the primary causes of illness and premature death in untreated patients.
 This disease is likely under-diagnosed.

+Premature atherosclerosis in patients with sitosterolemia may be due to severe hypercholesterolemia observed in the early stage of life.
+The increased plasma cholesterol levels decline rapidly in adulthood.